 In particular, you should consider any advice from your doctor or other health professional.
 Does that advice clearly identify targets in these food groups?
 If not, consult your advisers about how their advice matches national guidelines.

-Leave Dietary Guidelines Food Groups to read ALKAscore Food, Nutrient, and Diet Score News.
+Leave Dietary Guidelines Food Groups List to read ALKAscore Food, Nutrient, and Diet Score News.

 Dietary Guidelines Food Groups References